The Call for More Realistic Law Practice Training

 When selected to teach, each faculty member receives a resource book that explains the objectives and learning methods of the course and provides specific suggestions for particular teaching situations they may face.
 Topics include preparation for teaching, teaching through demonstration, techniques for leading group discussion, team teaching, oral critique, and providing feedback on student’s written work.

 The Lawyering Skills Course staff and the faculty for each course unit participate in a 3 hour teachers’ meeting on the first day of each unit.
 The teaching plan is reviewed and discussed thoroughly.
 Questions are resolved.
 More senior teachers provide peer instruction to newer teachers on finer points of teaching the course.
-Changes to the teaching program that improve coverage of issues, accommodate specific faculty interests or recent law changes may be made.
-Occasionally, faculty members adjust teaching responsibilities to accommodate for unexpected professional conflicts that may arise for one of them.
+Changes to the teaching program that improve coverage of issues or that accommodate specific faculty interests or recent law changes may be made.
 The teachers’ meeting provides a relaxed, but professional, atmosphere in which faculty can renew old friendships or come to know new colleagues.
 The professional and personal relationship among the faculty for each week affects the success of the teaching.
 More importantly, it provides students with excellent role models of professional collegiality.
-Throughout their teaching time, there is a constant dialogue among the lawyers and the Lawyering Skills Course staff about various issues relating to the curriculum, teaching methodology, and individual students.

 The heart of the course's teaching method is "learning by doing."
-Students are given two to four assignments per week.
-These assignments may ask students to draft a will or a client letter or to interview a client in preparation for a negotiation to occur in class the next day.
+Students have at least two written assignments per week.
+These practice-based assignments may ask students to draft a portion of a will, or write a client letter, or prepare a sentencing argument.
 Written assignments are completed and turned in by the following morning so that faculty can provide individual written comments on the work before that afternoon's class.
 Thus, students receive quick and meaningful feedback on their written work.
 Assignments are geared to help students learn how to identify and evaluate a client's legal problem, devise workable solutions, and translate solutions into action on behalf of the client.

 Practitioners also serve as role models for students who aspire to practice law as a career.
 The career plans of students who take the course are as diverse as the faculty who teach it.
 Recent graduates of the course regularly participate in the course by relating their experiences as new practitioners, playing the roles of clients in simulation activities, and on occasion serving as part of the faculty in areas of their own emerging practice expertise.